 It’s important to note that any assets are the property of minors.
 This is a negative when calculating the expected family contribution for federal financial aid, since children’s assets are expected to be used at a higher rate to pay for college than a parent’s assets are.

 Additionally, children will gain access to the assets in these accounts when they reach the age of majority according to your state’s UGMA or UTMA laws.
 This is usually 18 or 21.
 They can use the money for anything, so they could blow it on a motorcycle rather than use the money to pay for college, as you intended.

-If you have children and you plan to help pay for college, start investing money for college as soon as possible.
+If you have children and you plan to help pay for college, start investing money for it as soon as possible.
 Find a way to invest that makes the most sense for your family, and take action.
 When your child attends college, you’ll be glad you started investing early.